-Does your new-born baby need sunglasses?
+Does your baby need sunglasses?

 Are "baby sunglasses" just a fad or do babies really need sunglasses?